 How It All Started

 In a previous life I was the co-founder and CEO of a venture backed company in the energy analytics space (Retroficiency).
-The company grew quickly to 30+ employees and millions in revenue.
+The company grew quickly to almost 50 employees and millions in revenue.

 Then things started to go sideways.
 I was a first-time CEO and really had no idea how to run a company.
 The board made it clear that I had a very short time to figure it out or they were going to make a change.